So you’re interested in solar energy and want to know facts and logistics.

 How much does home battery backup cost?

 The answer to this largely depends on the type of equipment you choose (lead acid batteries vs. lithium iron phosphate batteries), which manufacturer made the equipment and whether you want to back up your whole house or just your essential loads.
 (You can find more about whole house vs. essential load backup here.)
-However, the California Solar Storage Association recently published this helpful guide with a list backup power options prices and a comparison of battery backup vs. generator backup.
+However, the California Solar Storage Association recently published this helpful guide with a list of backup power option prices and a comparison of battery backup vs. generator backup.
 Please keep in mind that these are estimates and do not include installation costs or permitting costs.
 For more information on which type of batteries we recommend, you can read our blog post on the topic.

 What type of rebates and incentives are available?